splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 Import data and metadata from other applications
 =============================================================================

-Splunk Observability Cloud also imports metrics, metadata, and logs for some of your applications that use AWS services.
-The following table lists these applications.
+Splunk Observability Cloud also imports metrics, metadata, and logs for some of your applications that use AWS services, such as:

 .. list-table::
    :header-rows: 1